Explore the Levels of Change Management

 Their Change Journeys

-The 10 Aspects of Change Impact model provides a foundation for defining change in a way that enables practitioners to prepare, equip and support individual employees through their personal change journeys.
+The 10 aspects of change impact provide a foundation for defining change in a way that enables practitioners to prepare, equip and support individual employees through their personal change journeys.
 In addition to defining change impact, practitioners can use the framework in a number of other ways to improve their practice and impact.

 Putting ourselves in another’s position to understand what they see, feel and experience unlocks insight.
-Prosci’s 10 Aspects of Change Impact enables the practitioner to consider how an employee shows up each day and the impact the initiative will have on that person’s experience at work.
+Prosci’s 10 aspects of change impact enable the practitioner to consider how an employee shows up each day and the impact the initiative will have on that person’s experience at work.

-As organizations are faced with an increasing velocity and demand to deliver outcomes, it is important for us to remember that the achievements of the organization are the result of the combined efforts of all the individuals that make up that organization.
-The 10 Aspects of Change Impact model can help us keep that top of mind.
+As organizations face increasing velocity and demand to deliver outcomes, it is important to remember that their achievements are the result of the combined efforts of all the individuals that make up that organization.
+The 10 aspects of change impact can help us keep that top of mind and conduct more effective change impact assessments.

 Tim Creasey